dwoltjer/webslides/README.md

 - Allows interactivity with plotly figures
 - Allows interactivity with other elements, such as folium geographical maps
 - Can be shared by attachment in email
-- Very compact file size (no images)
+- Very compact file size
 - **Easy to update by rerun of Python code**

 ## Potential drawbacks